How to obtain rights to your content through UGC Rights

 Step 2: Choose a saved comment: We have a few pre-populated comments to choose from and any custom comment you have saved but unlike in the TINT Editor, you won’t be able to do a custom comment from here.
 If you want to do a custom message go back to the TINT editor, follow the instructions above and come back to your post on Instagram.

-STEP 3: Terms & conditions: Click in your T&Cs.
+STEP 3: Terms & conditions: Click on your T&Cs.
 If it appears as no option, again you won’t be able to add the Terms and Conditions from here.
 Go back to the TINT Editor, follow the instructions above to add the T&Cs and come back to your post on Instagram.

 Click Submit and you will get the option to Copy Comment.
 Then go to your author’s comment section and copy the comment.
 Now you just need to wait for your author to reply.